-In response to the pandemic the Council implemented various measures through its business continuity framework, with continuous risk management in this period.
-Examples included formation of task force, risk management, prioritisation of services, flexible working policies, and regular communication within the Council and the community.
-The relatively recent adoption of Council Anywhere technology helped the Council to continue working from remote locations and maintain service delivery.
+The use of Council Anywhere technology helped us to continue working from remote locations and maintain service delivery.
 This has helped us to maintain our governance arrangements, and further specific reference due to the impact of Covid-19 are included below where it helps to communicate the impact.